Exploiting Machine Unlearning for Backdoor Attacks in Deep Learning System: Evaluation of Attack

-We obtained the implementation of Neural Cleanse~\cite{nc_github} and Randomized Channel Shuffling~\cite{rcs_github} from GitHub.
-For Neural Cleanse, we independently reverse the potential trigger for each label in each sub-model and subsequently compute the anomaly index for the target label.
+We obtained the implementation of Neural Cleanse\footnote{https://github.com/bolunwang/backdoor} and Randomized Channel Shuffling\footnote{https://github.com/VITA-Group/Random-Shuffling-BackdoorDetect} from GitHub.
+To evaluate the evasion performance of Neural Cleanse, for each sub-model, we independently reverse the potential trigger for each label and then calculate the anomaly index of the target label.
 Since the reverse engineering starts from a random trigger pattern and mask, we ran Neural Cleanse 5 times on each model and reported the average results.
 In addition, for Randomized Channel Shuffling, we train 25 initial (backdoor) sub-models for each combination of different numbers of shards and slices, along with 25 benign models~\cite{rcs}.
 To improve diversity, each benign model is trained on 90\% randomly chosen clean training samples with random initial weights.
 We shuffle the channel order of only the last four convolutional layers (unless the model has fewer than four convolutional layers, in which case all convolutional layers are considered) to obtain the feature sensitivity curve.
-We measure the effectiveness of Randomized Channel Shuffling by the Area under Receiver Operating Characteristic Curve (AUROC)~\cite{mutation,rcs}.
+We measure the effectiveness of Randomized Channel Shuffling in detecting initial models utilizing the Area under Receiver Operating Characteristic Curve (AUROC)~\cite{mutation,rcs}.
 The closer the AUROC is to 1, the better the detection strategy performs.

 The results are shown in Table~\ref{tab:evasion}.
 Column AI presents the average anomaly index with repect to the target label among all the sub-models for Neural Cleanse, and Column AUROC shows the detection performance for Randomized Channel Shuffling.
 It can be observed that on average: 1) the anomaly index for Neural Cleanse is only 1.062, and 2) the AUROC value for Randomized Channel Shuffling can only reach 0.469, which indicates that utilizing Randomized Channel Shuffling to distinguish benign models and initial models is worse than random guessing.
 One possible explanation is that the vast majority of existing detection algorithms are generally less sensitive to attacks with low success rates, as they require a relatively high attack success rate for accurate detection of backdoors.
 That is, if the backdoor attack is designed by the adversary in such a way that it does not significantly affect the model's performance, e.g., initial model in \methode, then it becomes difficult for the detection algorithm to identify the presence of a backdoor.